Harvey Weinstein bail increased over ankle bracelet issues | DW | 11.12.2019

 Victims' settlement reached?

-The New York Times (NYT) reported on Wednesday that Weinstein and the board of his bankrupt film studio had reached a tentative settlement with dozens of alleged victims.
+The New York Times (NYT) and the AFP news agency reported independently on Wednesday that Weinstein and the board of his bankrupt film studio had reached a tentative settlement with dozens of alleged victims.

 The payout would be $25 million, but the deal would not require Weinstein to admit wrongdoing or pay his accusers directly.
 Instead, the money would come from insurance companies backing the defunct studio, NYT said.